jlmonteagudo/ecommerce-workspace/libs/product/models/README.md

-# models-product
+# product-models

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test models-product` to execute the unit tests.
+Run `nx test product-models` to execute the unit tests.